solidi/writing/60-introducing-latestver-a-realistic-versioning-scheme.md

 **[LatestVer](https://latestver.org/)** is a shortsighted but truthful versioning scheme.
 As an author, it encourages "[accretion](http://blog.ezyang.com/2016/12/thoughts-about-spec-ulation-rich-hickey/)" as Rich Hickey said.
 As an adopter, it is my reality.
 Understandably I cannot speak for all since there are strict guidelines for implementing dependencies in different environments.
 But for those in my part of the world where philosophies are unrestricted, it's a general heave-ho, and **latestVer's** motto captures the mood well.

 > If I'm not on latestVer, let me get there soon.
 Otherwise, I'll be forced there as a priority by something out of my control.
-If unfixed, I'll drop the library for its alternative.
+If my problem is not addressed, I'll drop the library for its alternative.
 And when building anything new, it's always the latest.

 Seldom do I have to cherry-pick a specific an "in-between" version that will raise a project from a sinking hole.
 A feeling sets in while I do it, corresponding vaguely to purchasing something expensive but of little value.
 Feeling regret, I'll bootstrap my way to the latest, finding the courage to drive in the newest version of *their* shiny thing at the cost of my mental labor.
 In the end, it feels so good to have something new.